 Staying cool with the classics

 From scattering beautiful red and gold dried leaves around your sideboard to hanging cedar boughs over your door frames, there are a lot of classic fall decor touches that never go out of style.
-You can’t go wrong with bowls of chestnuts, pine cones, or apples, or some Mandarin oranges strategically placed around your home.
+You can’t go wrong with bowls of chestnuts, pine cones, or apples.
+Mandarin oranges strategically placed around your home are also an easy DIY solution.
 A sprig of holly with berries never looks out of place with a nice candle on a nice plate.
 Cleaned up twigs and branches look great in a tall vase all year long.

 Never underestimate the appeal of a burlap sack as an accent tablecloth, or a popcorn garland hanging on a mantel.
 They’re all like a good men’s suit.
-It’s never old-fashioned, it just never goes out of style.
+Never old-fashioned, and never goes out of style.

 Be thankful, not commercial

-This year, look in the forest and in your local grocer’s produce section for decoration ideas.
+This year, look in the forest and in your local grocer’s produce section for nature inspired, holiday dinner décor ideas.
 Stay true to the natural, harvest themes behind this much-loved holiday, and save the planet while you’re at it.
-Keep your money for great wine, food, and gifts for those you love, while having fun creating a Thanksgiving theme that’s entirely unique to you.
+Keep your money for great wine, food, and gifts for those you love.
+Create a holiday theme that’s entirely unique to you.